NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 	+ strategy utilizes template methods to dynamic swap concrete behaviors by swapping to another class
 	+ command pattern packs the desired behavior (high level) and needed parameters into a command object, transmits it to some other object else and lets them execute the command.
 However, the concrete implementation of the desired behavior (detailed) is defined and handled by the executioner.
 + Compare Visitor, Iterator and Composite.
 What are the differences?
 What are commonalities?
-	+ iterator loops over all elements in a collection
+	+ iterator loops over all elements of an arbitrary collection in a specific order
-	+ visitor patterns allows performing the "same" action on all elements of an aggregate. however, action implementation may differ between objects due to implementation?
+	+ visitor pattern allows execution of behavior on all elements of an aggregate. behavior however, action implementation may differ between objects due to implementation?
 + Compare Active Object vs. Master Slave!
 	+ master slave
 		+ client gives master a large task